andrewsonin/exchange_backtester/README.md

 implement the `Trader` trait and the last one should be a function that says whether the given `Timestamp` is a trading time.

-- `TRD_UPDATES_OB` template parameter is responsible for the behavior of the order book after receiving `TRD` events.
+`TRD_UPDATES_OB` template parameter is responsible for the behavior of the order book after receiving `TRD` events.
 If it is set to `false` the order book will change or delete traded limit order only if the `PRL` entry corresponding to this `TRD` exists.
 If it is set to `true` the order book will change or delete traded limit order immediately after receiving the `TRD` event, so the existence of the corresponding `PRL` event is unnecessary.
-- `SUBSCRIPTIONS` template parameter is responsible for processing the trader subscription logic.